freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/link-to-internal-sections-of-a-page-with-anchor-elements.english.md

 ## Description
 <section id='description'>
-Anchor elements can also be used to create internal links to jump to different sections within a webpage.
+<code>anchor</code> elements can also be used to create internal links to jump to different sections within a webpage.
 To create an internal link, you assign a link's <code>href</code> attribute to a hash symbol <code>#</code> plus the value of the <code>id</code> attribute for the element that you want to internally link to, usually further down the page.
 You then need to add the same <code>id</code> attribute to the element you are linking to.
 An <code>id</code> is an attribute that uniquely describes an element.
-Below is an example of an internal anchor link and its target element:
+Below is an example of an internal <code>anchor</code> link and its target element:
 <blockquote>&lt;a href="#contacts-header"&gt;Contacts&lt;/a&gt;<br>...<br>&lt;h2 id="contacts-header"&gt;Contacts&lt;/h2&gt;</blockquote>
 When users click the Contacts link, they'll be taken to the section of the webpage with the <b>Contacts</b> header element.
 </section>